-I study mechanisms responsible for broad patterns of organismal diversity using comparative studies at the population level.
+I study mechanisms responsible for broad patterns of organismal diversity using a comparative approach.
 My work spans the fields of evolutionary genomics, population genetics, and macroevolution.
 Current and ongoing research projects include:

 Main collaborators: Brian Tilston Smith (AMNH), Glenn Seeholzer (AMNH), Haw Chuan Lim (USNM), Alex Aleixo (MPEG), Camila Ribas (INPA), Robb Brumfield (LSU)